Top-10 DevOps Configuration Management Tools

 The Best Configuration Management Tools List

-Here is the list of the ten best and most popular (in no particular order) configuration management tools for DevOps.
+Here is a list of the ten best and most popular (in no particular order) configuration management tools DevOps.

 Currently, the most used and accustomed tool in our company, Ansible, lets the developer get free of repetition and focus more on strategy.
 That way, everyday tasks stop interfering with complex processes.
 The framework employs executable XML or YAML configuration data files to specify system configuration algorithms.
 The defined sequence of actions is then run by the proper Python-based executables.
 The framework is pretty simple to learn and doesn’t require separate agents to manage nodes (it uses the Paramiko module and standard SSH for that).

-An open-source SCM platform for conveniently managing clusters, services, and cloud-based infrastructure aspects via IaC.
-The platform can be easily integrated with Azure, AWS, and a bunch of other cloud solutions.
+Terraform is an open-source SCM platform that conveniently manages clusters, services, and cloud-based infrastructure via IaC.
+It’s perfect for Azure DevOps configuration management.
+The platform can be easily integrated with AWS and a bunch of other cloud solutions.
 Databases, servers, and other essential objects have individual interfaces and representation means.
 You can set repeatable deployments of cloud infrastructures, with the platform helping you provision AWS resources from text files and handling the set deployment tasks autonomously.

-Focused on DevOps, infrastructure tools by Chef help achieve new levels of IT management flexibility, efficiency, and convenience.
+Focused on DevOps, Chef Infra by Chef helps achieve new levels of IT management flexibility, efficiency, and convenience.
 They ultimately help speed up the delivery of software through fast and simple means of building, testing, and patching up new environments, deploying new software versions most properly, boosting system resiliency and risk management through dedicated metrics, and helping properly deliver any type of infrastructure in any environment seamlessly and continuously.

 TeamCity is an efficient CI and build management solution from the renowned JetBrains.
 The platform allows taking source code from different version control systems to use in one build, reusing parent project settings in a subproject in a multitude of ways, efficiently detect hung builds, and highlight builds that you need to return to later on.
 It is a great CI/CD solution for also checking builds via convenient Project Overview and making workflows in various environments more flexible overall.